Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Application: optimization method

+\paragraph{No need to solve a large linear system.} Using Equations \eqref{eqn:ours} or \eqref{eqn:nesterov} requires solving only a linear system of $S$ equations, instead of $P$ in Newton's method.
+With the cubic regularization, only a constant term is added to the complexity, since it is a matter of scalar root finding.

-Fourth, the matrix $\metH_t$, which simulates the Hessian $\bH_t$, is basically dense, which means that it does not exhibit a diagonal or block-diagonal structure.
-So, the interactions between subsets of parameters are taken into account when performing the optimization steps.
-In the framework of neural networks with the canonical partition, it means that interactions between layers are taken into account during optimization, including even when the layers far from each other.
-This is a great advantage compared to many existing approximations of the Hessian or its inverse, which are diagonal or block-diagonal.
+\paragraph{The interactions between different tensors are not neglected.} The matrix $\metH_t$, which simulates the Hessian $\bH_t$, is basically dense: it does not exhibit a (block-)diagonal structure.
+So, the interactions between subsets of parameters are taken into account when performing optimization steps.
+In the context of neural networks with the canonical partition, this means that interactions between layers are taken into account during optimization, even if the layers are far from each other.
+This is a major advantage over many existing approximations of the Hessian or its inverse, which are diagonal or block-diagonal.